Divorce and Family Law Services

 Our attorneys also provide their review of numerous appellate decisions and topical news stories, such as the SJC decision holding that the husband of a famous author was entitled to a share of royalty payments for future book sales, the divorce lawyer’s perspective on the Ashley Madison hack, the rare reversal of a Massachusetts property division judgment, prenuptial agreement drafting tips from recent appellate case law, how the lack of a prenuptial agreement is likely to affect Johnny Depp’s divorce case, and pending legislation, such the Massachusetts shared physical custody bill.

 The blog also includes the groundbreaking SL&O Massachusetts Divorce Series, by Josey Lyne Payne, which provides readers with a comprehensive review of the Massachusetts divorce process, from the client’s free one-hour consultation with a divorce lawyer, to filing and serving a complaint for divorce, to a review of motions for temporary orders in Massachusetts divorce cases, to divorce discovery, pretrial conferences and status conferences, settlement negotiations and Massachusetts separation agreements, and finally, divorce trial itself.

 Finally, don’t forget that we answer dozens of Massachusetts divorce-related questions on our Massachusetts Divorce FAQ page.

 Free One-Hour Consultation

-Whether you need legal representation in a child custody case, please call us at (781) 741-5000.
+Whether you need legal representation in complex financial case or a disputed custody matter, please call us at (781) 741-5000.
 An attorney from our office will consult with you and evaluate your potential claim at no charge after you call to schedule an appointment.
 We will help you navigate your legal issue with care, diligence and strong, cost-effective client service.